-- Moderate limb encroachment onto house or structure - Minor Limb and or root encroachment to private property or structures - Excessive wind-loading on trees with a moderate to low frequency target - Limbs interfering with residential overhead utility services feed - · Trees that are growing near or beginning to encroach into private property causing no visible damage
+- Moderate limb encroachment onto house or structure - Minor root encroachment to private property or structures - Limbs interfering with residential overhead utility services - Trees that are growing near or beginning to encroach into private property causing no visible damage

 Trees with this rating have fourth priority for removal or pruning.
 The annual budget allotted by Council for tree work and the work load will be the limiting factors in the determining when this work is completed.
-If deferred, these trees will be documented and filed for review near the fiscal year-end and completed as budget and priorities allow.

-Work in this category may be administered through the tree permit process (section 3.0)
+Work in this category may be administered through the tree permit process (Section 3.0)